 Real Estate Calculations

 The state-specific test consists of 40 questions, and tests the candidate's knowledge of the state-specific concepts, including the following subject areas:

 Real Estate Practice Disclosures

 How to Apply for the License: The license application is issued by AMP upon passing both portions of the licensing exam.
 The list of documents required for licensure is subject to change, but is on the application.
 Candidates must send all required documents to AMP at the following address:

 Springfield, IL 62791-3482

-In the interest of candidate preparation, the following documents will likely be on the list of required documents: (1) completed application and application fee; (2) original Illinois state real estate licensing exam score report(s); (3) certificate issued by an IDFPR-approved school for completion of the 90-hour salesperson pre-licensure curriculum; (5) A fingerprint card, filled out according to the fingerprint results instructions.
+In the interest of candidate preparation, the following documents will likely be on the list of required documents: (1) completed application and application fee; (2) original Illinois state real estate licensing exam score report(s); (3) certificate issued by an IDFPR-approved school for completion of the 90-hour salesperson pre-licensure curriculum; (5) A fingerprint card.

 Fees: The IDFPR charges a license application fee.

 Who administers the test: The IDFPR and AMP.

 License Renewal Requirements: An Illinois real estate licensee must take 12 credit hours of continuing education (either online or in the classroom) from an IDFPR-approved provider every two years.